 In the first year, the service activities will involve mainly the deployment of the e-NMR grid infrastructure (D2.1).
 In the meantime, selected tools will be made available for remote usage, while the networking and joint research activities will create a reference for the sharing of data and applications not only among the project members but also with software users and developers outside the present partnership.
 We will initially assemble use-cases for the applications that will constitute the e-NMR platform (D3.1 and M3.3) which will be made available also through the e-NMR database (D1.1).
 The latter database will not only contain the use-cases but will also be a repository for data generated/elaborated within e-NMR service activities (WP2).
-The initial usecases of D3.1 and other data from the e-NMR database will evolve into a suite of test data sets for software developers that will be exploited in the context of WP1 (D1.2).
+The initial use-cases of D3.1 and other data from the e-NMR database will evolve into a suite of test data sets for software developers that will be exploited in the context of WP1 (D1.2).
 An assessment workshop will be organized in the second year to evaluate different software tools and calculation protocols based on the test datasets (M1.1 and D1.3).
-These activities will provide input for the development of new middleware components specifically designed for the needs of e-NMR (D3.2), which will also improve the service provided (D2.3).
-Prior to the integration of these new components in e-NMR, we will have set up the Grid Operation Center, enabling full exploitation of the grid infrastructure (D2.2).
+These activities will provide input for the development of new middleware components specifically designed for the needs of e-NMR (D3.3 and D3.7), which will also improve the service provided (D2.3 and D2.7).
+The feedback from the user community, as well as that from potential industrial stakeholders, will be collected and analysed in the light of defining actions to guarantee the sustainability of eNMR (D2.8 and D2.9) Prior to the integration of these new components in e-NMR, we will have set up the Grid Operation Center, enabling full exploitation of the grid infrastructure (D2.2 and D2.6).
 Task 3.4 will in parallel provide indications on problems lacking appropriate software tools for their resolution (D3.2), which in conjunction with the recommendations that will be issued to NMR software developers to allow easy porting to the e-NMR platform (M3.2), will boost the portfolio of scientific applications that can be dealt with through the e-NMR grid.
 The performance of e-NMR itself will also improve during the project through the development of new/ameliorated calculation protocols in WP3 for inclusion in the grid.
 These protocols will be tested in, and/or will result from, the assessments workshops of WP1 (D1.3 and D1.4).
-Optimal solutions to common problems of the bio-NMR community will be developed in WP3 and made available (D3.5).
+In order to promote the rapid and successful uptake of NMR Grid technology, we will strive to collaborate closely with the industry as the NMR technology provider.
+To this end, their needs in terms of data security will be explicitly analyzed (D3.9).
+Optimal solutions to common problems of the bio-NMR community will be developed in WP3 and made available in the form of online tutorials (D3.5 and D3.8).
 This material will be also of use for the training activities that will be carried out in WP1 (D1.5).
-In parallel, in the last year of activity, we will also seek integration with EGEE (D2.4 and D2.5).
+In parallel, in the last year of activity, we will also seek integration with EGEE or other related follow-up European projects, such as EGI, (D2.4 and D2.5).
+In particular for the latter aim, the e-NMR grid nodes will integrate with their respective national grid initiatives.
+The integration with EGI will exploit our experience of interaction with the eScience community accumulated during the project (D1.6).